Layr-Labs/eigensdk-go/challenger/README.md

         }
       ```

-3. **Task Manager**: Create a `TaskManager` to interact with the user defined task manager contract.
-   - This will be in charge of raising challenges.

-      ```go
-        ecdsaPrivateKey, _ := crypto.HexToECDSA(testutils.ANVIL_FIRST_PRIVATE_KEY)
-        txMgr, _ := txmgr.NewSimpleTxManagerFromPrivateKey(logger, ethHttpClient, ecdsaPrivateKey)

-        challengerRaiser, err := taskmanager.NewTaskManagerFromAbi[*big.Int, *big.Int](
-          taskManagerAddress,
-          taskManagerAbi,
-          txMgr,
-          ethHttpClient,
-        )
-      ```

-4. **Task Verification Logic**: Define a function that computes the response for a task and compares it with the operator's response.
+2. **Task Verification Logic**: Define a function that computes the response for a task and compares it with the operator's response.

     ```go
       func isValidSquare(taskIndex uint32, numberToSquare, numberSquared *big.Int) (bool, error) {